demiankatz/Geeby-Deeby/README.md

 </Directory>
 </pre>

+## Database Configuration

-3. After that, you'll have to set up a database....
+After that, you'll have to set up a database....

 First, you need to decide on some details: